andrew/ultimate-awesome/README.md

 - [awesome-canadian-robotics](https://github.com/norlab-ulaval/awesome-canadian-robotics) - A curated list of Canadian robotics open-source software, companies and researchers.
 - [awesome-beam-monitoring](https://github.com/opencensus-beam/awesome-beam-monitoring) - Curated list of awesome BEAM monitoring libraries and resources.
 - [Awesome-BSD-Ports-Programs-And-Projects](https://github.com/SaintFenix/Awesome-BSD-Ports-Programs-And-Projects) - A Repo Detailing BSD Ports, Programs, and Projects.
+- [awesome-amp-code](https://github.com/Th0rgal/awesome-amp-code) - An unofficial curated list of resources for Amp, an AI coding agent by Sourcegraph.
 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
 - [Visual-Transformer-Paper-Summary](https://github.com/AIprogrammer/Visual-Transformer-Paper-Summary) - Summary of Transformer applications for computer vision tasks.
 - [awesome-jewish-github](https://github.com/binyamin/awesome-jewish-github) - Jewish Projects on GitHub.